fharris/oci-github-actions/README.md

 oci ce cluster update --cluster-id CLUSTER_OCID --from-json file://./update.json
 ```

-The content of the update.json file is below:
+The content of the update.json file is below.
+Replace fharris with your github account and oci-github-actions with your repo:

 ```
 {
   "options": {